K-3 Spouse Visa

 - Ensuring a service-delivery model that meets and exceeds your satisfaction

-Please contact our office if you are considering filing a K-3 marriage-based visa and K-4 derivative visa petitions for an honest and free case evaluation.
+Please contact our office if you are considering filing a K-3 marriage-based visa and K-4 derivative visa petitions for an honest case evaluation.